Probiotics for Horses: Gut Health, Digestion, and Performance

 Why Horses Develop Loose Manure or Diarrhea

-Loose manure in horses can result from a range of nutritional, environmental, and digestive factors.
-While some cases are short-lived and tied to temporary stress or feeding changes, others may reflect a deeper problem in the horse’s digestive stability.
+Loose manure in horses can result from nutritional, environmental, and digestive factors.
+Some cases are short-lived and tied to temporary stress or feeding changes, while others reflect deeper instability in the digestive system.

 Common Horse Diarrhea Causes

 Horse diarrhea causes are often multifactorial.
-In practice, loose manure may develop from one primary trigger or from several overlapping stressors affecting the digestive system at once.
+In many cases, loose manure develops from overlapping stressors affecting digestion at the same time.

 1. Sudden Feed Changes

-Rapid changes in forage, grain, supplements, or feeding routine can disrupt the microbial populations responsible for fiber fermentation.
-When the hindgut has not had time to adapt, digestion may become less stable and manure consistency can change.
+Rapid changes in forage, grain, supplements, or feeding routine disrupt microbial populations responsible for fermentation.
+When the hindgut has not adapted, digestion becomes unstable.

 2. Stress, Travel, or Competition